 Finding the right vacuum for your home is something that only you are qualified to decide.
 Today, there are a variety of different designs, features and performance levels that make up the selection available on the vacuum cleaner market.
 Vacuum cleaners available today fall into 2 main categories, either bagged or bagless.
 Knowing which type will deliver the best results for you and your home takes a little research and knowledge.
-Being familiar beforehand with the pros and cons of both bagged and bagless vacuum cleaner features will ensure you find the best unit for the specific needs in your home.
+Being familiar beforehand with the pros and cons of both bagged and bagless vacuum cleaner features will ensure you find the best unit for the specific needs of your home.

 Bagged Vacuum Cleaner Advantages

-Vacuum cleaners that use a bag for trapping dust and debris picked up through the suction of the device were the first of the motorized vacuums cleaners to be effectively marketed and put into use in society.
+Vacuum cleaners that use a bag for trapping dust and debris picked up through the suction of the device were the first of the motorized vacuums cleaners to be effectively marketed and put to use in society.
 While being the most familiar type of vacuum, these bagged vacuums have an advantage over the bagless units due to their design characteristics.
 This design enables them to trap the dirt and debris vacuumed up and effectively deposit it into a bag for fast, clean and easy disposal.

 One major advantage with a bagged vacuum is the simplicity and tidiness for getting rid of the collected dust, dirt and debris deposited in the removable bag where it is contained for proper disposal.
 Most modern bagged vacuum cleaners allow the user to quickly and easily remove the old bag and insert a new one for vacuuming.
 Standard vacuum bags are typically inexpensive to purchase and easy to find at major retail stores.
 Bagged vacuums also tend to release less microscopic dust back into the air than bagless units, when operating.

-Another considerable benefit consumers today have with bagged vacuums is the ability to purchase high quality hypo-allergenic filter bags that use HEPA (High Efficiency Particle Arrestor) technology integrated within the bag itself.
+Another considerable benefit consumers today have with bagged vacuums is the ability to purchase high-quality hypo-allergenic filter bags that use HEPA (High-Efficiency Particle Arrestor) technology integrated within the bag itself.
 Using this type of vacuum bag traps 99.97% of the air particles, preventing them from again being released into the air during use.
 Regular use of a vacuum incorporating this type of technology in the home is proven to be quite helpful for those who suffer from allergies and asthma (so is an air purifier by the way).

 Most bagged vacuum cleaners also require less maintenance than their bagless counterpart.
-Generally there are no parts to disassemble or reassemble to change the bag.
+Generally, there are no parts to disassemble or reassemble to change the bag.
 Also most bagged vacuums can accumulate many hours of use before the need to change the bag due to being full.
 Today many units conveniently provide an indicator light to alert the owner of the need to change the vacuum bag.

 Bagged Vacuum Cleaner Disadvantages

 While bagged vacuum cleaners are the most popular, there are a few disadvantages associated with owning this type of unit.
 Some bagged vacuum sweepers can experience reduced suction when the bag is nearly full.
 Another problem is the need to buy new bags for the vacuum.
 While most replacement bags are relatively easy to find and inexpensive to purchase, there is still this additional time cost factor to consider.
-One more problem with bagged vacuums is the environmental impact as they contributes more to our landfills, having a long term effect on our environment.
+One more problem with bagged vacuums is the environmental impact as they contribute more to our landfills, having a long-term effect on our environment.